 “Oh boy, where to start!
-Multiple times starting over on a piece because I didn’t take the proper steps before painting it and it ended up with bleed through or other issues.
-We used to not have customers sign a contract and at times I would end up doing extra work for customers free of charge on account of that.
-I’ve tried painting a piece without taking out the drawers to save time and ended up gluing the drawers shut when the paint dried.
+Multiple times starting over on a piece because I didn’t take the proper steps before painting it, and it ended up with bleed-through or other issues.
+We used to not have customers sign a contract, and at times I would end up doing extra work for customers free of charge on account of that.
+I’ve tried painting a piece without taking out the drawers to save time and glued the drawers shut when the paint dried.
 I could go on and on!”

 What supplies, equipment, and tools are needed?

 “To get started, all you need is a good quality paint brush, furniture paint, and a piece of furniture!
-As you start to learn new paint techniques you’ll probably end up buying special products that help with antiquing, glaze, waxing, distressing…etc, but you really don’t need a lot of special tools to get started.”
+As you learn new paint techniques, you’ll probably buy special products that help with antiquing, glaze, waxing, distressing…etc, but you really don’t need a lot of special tools to get started.”